There are Books, Apps and VIP Tours designed to keep you out of lines. What actually works?

 Here are the Tools to use if you want to wait in a line at Disney World the least amount of time possible

-By far and away the easiest way to get ahead of the crowds is to use (and abuse) the FastPass+ system, which allows you to reserve your spot in line as much as 60 days out from your vacation.
+By far and away the easiest way to get ahead of the crowds is to use (and abuse) the Genie + system, which gives the best chance to save time by reserving your spot in a future line with a paid membership.

 Magic Kingdom: You’ll be able to bang out Peter Pan’s Flight, Space Mountain, Buzz Lightyear and Journey Under the Sea with the Little Mermaid before the park opens to the regular guests.
 It’s definitely worth it!

-EPCOT: If you can’t get a FastPass reservation for Frozen Ever After, it’s worth it to wake up early.
-We’ve had hit-or-miss mornings at EPCOT EMH, but as every vacation is unique, that’s not shocking at all.
+EPCOT: We’ve had hit-or-miss mornings at EPCOT, but as every vacation is unique, that’s not shocking at all.

-DAK : We usually skip morning EMH at the Animal Kingdom because we’re able to get a Flight of Passage FP before hand.
-Plus, it’s usually the day after a Magic Kingdom or EPCOT Evening Extra Magic Hour…so priorities.
+DAK : We usually skip early entry at the Animal Kingdom because an individual Lightning Lane purchase for Flight of Passage may be worth that extra sleep.
+Plus, it’s usually the day after a Magic Kingdom or EPCOT …so priorities.

 I’ve been a fan of creating a touring plan for my Disney World vacations for years, but here’s the problem…so have others;) The best way to set up a plan with today’s crowd levels is to have a checklist and don’t be afraid to walk away if the lines are crazy long.